The Assessment

 Free to Start

 The full assessment is available on the free tier.
 There is no paywall between you and your first profile.
-Every tier — Quick, Standard, Comprehensive — is accessible without a subscription.
+ICOSA-D40 is accessible without a subscription; ICOSA-C135 is available on paid plans.

 What You Get Back

-Regardless of which tier you choose, the assessment produces a complete structural profile: 20 Harmony scores, capacity and domain summaries, a coherence score with band classification, gateway identification, trap detection, basin detection, fault line analysis, pattern matching, dynamics computation, and formation classification.
+Regardless of which engine you use, the assessment produces a complete structural profile: 20 harmony values, capacity and domain summaries, a coherence band classification, gateway identification, trap detection, basin detection, fault line analysis, pattern matching, dynamics computation, and formation classification.
 Over 300 computed metrics from a single sitting.